-Congratulatory messages pour in for Imran from Afghanistan, China
+Saudi ambassador greets Imran; congratulatory messages pour in from China, Afghanistan

 The spokesperson said Imran Khan has mentioned several times that Pakistan’s relations with China were the cornerstone of his country’s foreign policy.The spokesman Gen Shuang said the people of Pakistan were strong supporters of China-Pakistan friendship.

-He said China sincerely hopes that Pakistan would successfully complete its political transition, maintain stability and achieve better development.
+He said China sincerely hoped that Pakistan would successfully complete its political transition, maintain stability and achieve better development.

 Imran in an interview with Arab News said his country enjoyed a “very special relationship with Saudi Arabia” and said he planned to nurture it further.